 There are intercity/fast train services from London, departing regularly from London Paddington (about 1.5h).
 You can also get trains direct from Cardiff.
 The price for this varies wildly (as all long distance trains in England do).

 It is best to book 6-8 weeks in advance if possible, when ‘Advance’ tickets go on sale.
 Many train companies let you set an alert for this.
 I personally use Trainline which offers this option.
 If you’re too late for this, book as quickly as possible.
-‘On the day’ fares are exceptionally expensive and prices go up every few days.
+‘On the day’ fares in the UK are exceptionally expensive and prices go up every few days.

 There are also trains from Bristol, the next nearest city (about 20 minutes by train) and from a variety of destinations across the south west of England.
 Local trains are not subject to the same price variations as long-distance trains.
 You won’t save much by booking ahead (maybe £1-£2).
 If you use Trainline, it’s cheaper to book on the day as they waive their service charge for on the day bookings.